How did Waldorf education begin?

 What kind of role do parents play?

 Parents play a significant role at a Waldorf school.
 Since a Waldorf education concerns a child’s whole life, communication between parents and teachers is frequent and important.
-Parents participate freely in special events and festivals and help on committees that cover many kinds of school activities.
-The school offers occasional educational seminars and classes for parents, other relatives and friends.
+Parents participate in special events and festivals and help on committees.
+The school offers occasional educational seminars and classes for parents.
 Active participation in school events by parents is beneficial for everyone.

 How do children from Waldorf schools fare when they transfer to regular schools?